Tarek Buchmann: Loan to 1. FC Nürnberg

 On 5 August 2025, Buchmann moved on a one-year loan to 2.
 Bundesliga club 1.
 FC Nürnberg for the 2025–26 season.
+He made his debut with the club on 14 March 2026, starting for a 3–2 away win 2.
+Bundesliga match against Holstein Kiel.
+Buchmann finished his loan-spell with two appearances for the first team in the second division, and four appearances for the reserve team in the fourth division, before returning to Bayern Munich.

 International career

-He has represented Germany internationally at youth level.
+He holds dual German and Togolese citizenship, making him eligible to represent either nation, and has represented Germany internationally at youth level.

 Style of play

-Buchmann operates as a defender and is known for his speed.
+Buchmann is right-footed, operates as a defender and is known for his speed.
 Mainly a centre-back, he can also be deployed as a right-back.

 Personal life

 Buchmann was born to a Togolese father and German mother.